 Restaurants and liquor stores typically receive multiple shipments a week, from cases of beer to produce crates, which means lots of leftover boxes.
 Start by asking anyone you know who works at a restaurant, or by checking in person the next time you’re in one.
 Find out when they normally get their shipments each week and if they’d be willing to give you some of the boxes.
 Most restaurants and stores are fine with giving them away, you just have to time it right since they usually recycle or dispose of them quickly to save space.

 |No time to find used boxes?
 Get moving supplies delivered to your door with fast, free shipping.
 Order online now.|

 Lots of people post free stuff on Craigslist — all you have to do is show up and take it away.
 Look at the “free stuff” section on your local Craigslist site and search for free boxes in your ZIP code.
 You might be surprised at how many you see listed!
 Most people like to know the boxes are being reused instead of taking up energy to be recycled at a facility.
 Plus, if they have a ton of boxes, it saves them a trip to the local recycling center.

 5. Facebook Marketplace

 While most people are familiar with Craigslist, Facebook Marketplace is actually on the rise for a lot of people who frequently buy and sell used goods.
-A quick search for “free boxes” will typically turn up lots of options, including free packing materials like bubble wrap.
+A quick search for “free boxes” will typically turn up lots of options, including free packing materials like bubble cushioning roll.
 Without the anonymity of Craigslist, Facebook Marketplace might give you more peace of mind when you’re stopping by a stranger’s house for free packing essentials.

 6. Community Events